mohan-chinnappan-n/cli-dx/mdapi/wave.md

-# Using DX to retrieve Wave resources
+# Using DX to retrieve  Wave resources  and validate deployment

+## Use case
+- Retrieve Wave assets from one org
+- Deploy validation on another org or on same org

 ## Wave Assets
 - WaveApplication